MaDHouSe79/mh-drivingteacherjob/README.md

 ```

 #### Edit `qb-core\shared\main.lua`:
-- why? cause if people join the server and create a new charactert,
+- why? cause if people join the server and create a new character,
 - they get a driver_license, and we don't want that.
 ```lua
 QBShared.StarterItems = {